Part I: Pre-China Endeavors and Accomplishments

 Dr. Norman Bethune went to China in 1938 to offer support to a peasant army combatting Japanese aggression then died less than two years later.
 This year marks the 75th anniversary of his death in China.
 To this day Bethune, Báiqiú’ēn (白求恩), is still viewed a hero in China.
 Sadly, however, he remains mostly unknown in Canada, a state of affairs I’d like to change.

 In my last blog post, I introduced Dr. Bethune.
 I shared how the courageous example he provided helped me to heal from a serious accident in China.
-In this blog I wish to:
+I also wrote about fate and destiny.
+In this blog I wish to: 1. share more of my personal connection, 2. explore how the concepts of fate and destiny apply to him, 3. provide information about his Pre-China Endeavors and Accomplishments, which led him to the final chapter of his life.

 In a later post (Part II), I’ll write about Dr. Bethune’s accomplishments in China and his legacy which still inspires millions today.
 I might also share recent “fateful” events in my own life which will soon see me retracing the footsteps of Dr. Bethune in China and fulfilling the destiny I’ve been co-creating since my near death in China 9 1/2 years ago.